 Do Personal Breathalyzers Work?

+Drunk driving is problem in the United States, and has been ever since the advent of the automobile.
 A number of companies have come up with solutions to help reduce the number of drunk drivers on the road.
-There are “drunk cabs”—a free service to take intoxicated people home without them having to drive.
-There are designated drivers.
-There are even personal blood alcohol calculators.
-BAC calculators have seen an increase in interest and some device manufacturers have even paired their technology with your smart phone.
-While this is incredibly creative, is it effective?
+There are “drunk cabs”—a free service that takes intoxicated people home safely.
+Designated drivers are also an option, as is using Uber or Lyft.
+Then there are personal blood alcohol calculators.
+The third, BAC (blood alcohol content) calculators, are increasingly raising people’s eyebrows.
+Some device manufacturers have even paired their technology with your smart phone.
+While the concept of a personal breathalyzer is incredibly creative, is it effective?

 Health and Lifestyle:

-Some chemicals in your body can affect the reading of a Breathalyzer too.
+Some chemicals in your body can affect the reading of a breathalyzer too.
 For that reason, smokers and people with diabetes or liver conditions are at risk for inaccurate readings.

 It’s everyone’s responsibility to take precautions and not leave it up to chance or to inaccurate instruments.
-If you’re planning on drinking, always have a plan for how you will get home prior to drinking – a ride from a friend, a cab, or a designated driver.
+If you’re planning on drinking, always have a plan for how you will get home prior to drinking – a ride from a friend, a cab or a designated driver.
 It’s the only surefire way to avoid a DUI.

 Drunk driving fatalities are on the rise.
 That’s alarming, and we want to help.
 We support Alcohol Awareness Month, but know that awareness is a year-round effort.
 If you need help, here’s some information about MADD.
 If you have a DUI, here’s what you need to know about SR-22’s, and insurance companies that specialize in working with high-risk drivers.